roja/words/README.markdown

     require 'rubygems'
     require 'words'

-    data = Words::Words.new # or: data = Words::Words.new(:pure) for the pure ruby backend
+    data = Words::Wordnet.new # or: data = Words::Words.new(:tokyo) for the tokyo backend

+    # to specify a wordnet path Words::Words.new(:pure, '/path/to/wordnet')
+    # to specify the tokyo dataset Words::Words.new(:pure, :search, '/path/to/data.tct')

+    # play with connections
+    data.connected? # => true
+    data.close!
+    data.connected? # => false
+    data.open!
+    data.connected? # => true
+    data.connection_type # => :pure or :tokyo depending...

     # locate a word
     lemma = data.find("bat")